swimmingly/yodrew.github.io/_pages/make.md

     	1. ruler and magnifying glass
 			1. get large white paper to make a reusable pattern with.
 Don't measure directly on materials.
     	    2. to keep drawing orthogonal, use some combination of graph paper, drafting table, and extra careful measurement and marking.
 An [Incra ruler](incra.com) will help a lot with this.
-			3. use magnifying glass to see plans and measurements in the book correctly or draw from PDFs
+			3. use magnifying glass to see small words and numbers in the book
             4. plans are as symmetrical and uniform as possible.
 If two similar-looking areas of a plan look the same size, they are.
 So from measurements given in plans, infer the rest.
 There is some redundancy so you don't have to figure out everything and can double-check essential measurements with arithmetic.
             5. use grey-numbered cumulative measurements in plan to quickly mark lines
 		2. trace